krishnakumarg1984/phd_thesis/README.md

 underlying P2D model.

-From an implementation perspective, the discrete-time formulation of SPMs is presented by using the matrix exponential approach and its advantages over its continuous-time counterparts enumerated.
+From an implementation perspective, the discrete-time formulation of SPMs is presented using the matrix exponential approach and its advantages over its continuous-time counterparts enumerated.
 Despite its inherent shortcomings, it is deemed that operating within the confines of the well-established foundations of the P2D dynamics represents a definitive step forward in bringing into